flopezag/tutorials.secured-OrionLD/README.md

 >
 > — Gandalf (The Fellowship of the Ring by J.R.R Tolkien)

-The [previous tutorial](https://github.com/FIWARE/tutorials.Securing-Access) demonstrated that it is possible to Permit or Deny access to resources based on an authenticated user identifying themselves within an application.
-It was simply a matter of the code following a different line of execution if the `access_token` was not found (Level 1 - _Authentication Access_), or confirming that a given `access_token` had appropriate rights (Level 2 - _Basic Authorization_).
+The [previous tutorial](https://github.com/FIWARE/tutorials.Securing-Access) demonstrated that is possible to Permit or Deny access to resources based on an authenticated user identifying themselves within an application.
+It is a matter of the code following a different line of execution if the `access_token` was not found (Level 1 - _Authentication Access_), or confirming that a given `access_token` had appropriate rights (Level 2 - _Basic Authorization_).
 The same method of securing access can be applied by placing a Policy Enforcement Point (PEP) in front of other services within a FIWARE-based Smart Solution.

 A **PEP Proxy** lies in front of a secured resource and is an endpoint found at "well-known" public location.
 It serves as a gatekeeper for resource access.
-Users or other actors must supply sufficient information to the **PEP Proxy** to allow their request to succeed and pass through the **PEP proxy**.
+Users or other actors must supply information to the **PEP Proxy** to allow their request to succeed and pass through the **PEP proxy**.
 The **PEP proxy** then passes the request on to the real location of the secured resource itself - the actual location of the secured resource is unknown to the outside user - it could be held in a private network behind the **PEP proxy** or found on a different machine altogether.

 FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) is a simple implementation of a **PEP proxy** designed to work with